East West Rail

-Summary of current status (autumn 2025)
+Summary of current status (Summer 2026)

 Phase 1 of the western section, the segment from Oxford via to the junction with the Chiltern Main Line, has been operational since December 2016.
 In April 2020, engineering work began on the route of the Bicester–Bletchley segment.
 Trackwork was completed in early 2024; freight services began using the route in June 2025.
-Passenger services between Oxford and were to begin in the latter half of 2025, but a dispute with the rail unions (over a proposal for driver-only operation) continues to prevent commencement of the service.
+Passenger services between Oxford and were to begin in the second half of 2025, but a dispute with the rail unions (over a proposal for driver-only operation) continues to prevent commencement of the service.

 Engineering work to bring the Bletchley–Bedford segment up to the same standard was planned for 2025–2030, but a dispute over the nature and extent of the route through Bedford has yet to be resolved.
 In January 2025, the Government confirmed funding for the Bedford–Cambridge section, including specifically a new Tempsford railway station that is also to serve the East Coast Main Line.

+On 4 March 2026, 500 days had passed since the line between Bicester and Bletchley was declared ready for use but a scheduled passenger service had yet to commence.
+Meanwhile the line is being used regularly for freight movements.
+In a written reply on 4 June 2026 to a parliamentary question, the rail minister stated that provision would be made in the December 2026 timetable for an Oxford–Milton Keynes Central service – but made no commitment as to when or whether it would actually commence.